Sacred 2 character selection with the High Elf class chosen in the menu before starting the campaign.

 Avoid spreading your skills too thin

 It’s tempting to try a bit of everything, but Sacred 2 rewards focused builds.
-Choose a few core abilities and make them strong before you start experimenting broadly.
+Pick a few core abilities and power them up before you experiment broadly.

 Tip 5